google/wci/tutorial.md

 ## Confirmation

-The solution will them prompt you to accept the services that will be deployed.
+The solution will then prompt you to accept the services that will be deployed.
 If they are all correct, please write Y/y to continue

 ``` bash